 Watch this six-part series of online talks presented by Kafka experts.
 You will learn the key considerations in building a scalable platform for real-time stream data processing, with Apache Kafka at its core.

-This series is targeted to those who want to understand all the foundational concepts behind Apache Kafka, streaming data, and real-time processing on streams.
+This online series is targeted to those who want to understand all the foundational concepts behind Apache Kafka, streaming data, and real-time processing on streams.
 The sequence begins with an introduction to Kafka, the popular streaming engine used by many large scale data environments, and continues all the way through to key production planning, architectural and operational methods to consider.

 Whether you’re just getting started or have already built stream processing applications for critical business functions, you will find actionable tips and deep insights in this series that will help your enterprise further derive important business value from your data systems.